eshlomo1/ChatGPT-Cybersecurity/CTF.md

 Ask CP: generate dataset for the ctf.
 Includes the primary tasks with the name, owner (leave blank), challenges, notes.

-Ask CP: Put dataset and information in a table.
+Ask CP: Put information in a table.

 Ask CP: Format dataset in a table.